MarsBased/handbook/guides/patterns/rails/command.md

 ### Testing guidelines

 One of the advantages of using commands is being able to test business logic without having to write controller or system tests.
-In order to maintain commands easy to test they shouldn't have dependencies from Rails controllers or views.
-Also, it's also recommended injecting dependencies that the command needs in the initializer to better mock them.
+To maintain commands easy to test they shouldn't have dependencies from Rails controllers or views.
+Also, it's recommended to inject dependencies needed by the command in the initializer to better mock them.